 - Fuel surcharges may be added, but they aren’t a deal breaker on this particular route (NRT-DFW).

 I recently wrote a post about British Airways Avios and fuel surcharges (even on partner-operated flights) for transatlantic routes.
 The worst.
-Other routes such as US-Japan may or may not have fuel surcharges.
+But the good news is that other routes such as US-Japan may or may not have fuel surcharges.
 It depends on the airline that is operating the flight.

 Using BA to book JAL flights has fuel surcharges.
 But they are very reasonable.
 None of this $400+ nonsense like you see on transatlantic routes.
 Our total taxes, fees, and fuel surcharges were ~$160 per person.